IGkougkousis/NgElementsIE11/README.md

 You will only need to **manually** change `devindex.html`.
 I couldn't find a way to make that generic, if you have any ideas, pull requests are welcome.

+## Known limitations

+`[(ngModel)]` and reactive forms don't seem to work at all in IE11 when using the element (they work with `ng serve` though).
+I'm looking into this.
+If you know anything about this, please let me know.